-Overall, results in this area suggests that management do have skills in resolving disputes and conflicts, and over the last 12 months, quick and fair resolution has been a priority for management.
+Overall, results in this area suggests that management do have skills in resolving disputes and conflicts, however, may need to review their internal processes on how to approach these matters and set timelines for resolving disputes/conflicts.

 OPSC encourages the Agency to refer to the Employment Disputes Policy ("Policy") for more guidance when resolving disputes/conflicts in the workplace.
 It is also important that each Agency has an internal complaints process for employment relations issues that may not fit under the category of an employment dispute as defined by the Policy, but may just be a disagreement that needs to be communicated better.